BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 34 ---

-L 12/34 EN Official Journal of the European Union 17.1.2015

 (f) a description of how the future management actions referred to in point (a) have been reflected in the calculation of the best estimate;